frankgiordano/PlatformTracker/README.md

 5 - Now you can automatcially deploy to tomcat without the need to delete the project directory in tomcat, see step 11

-	mvn tomcat7:deploy
+	mvn clean install (optional - you may most likely need to do this if deploy errors in tomcat deployment) mvn tomcat7:deploy
 	mvn tomcat7:undeploy